-The format of the function is:
+The syntax of the Norm.Inv function is:

 Where the function arguments are:

-|probability||-||The value at which you want to evaluate the inverse function|
+|probability||-||The value at which you want to evaluate the inverse function.|

-|mean||-||The arithmetic mean of the distribution|
+|mean||-||The arithmetic mean of the distribution.|

-|standard_dev||-||The standard deviation of the distribution|
+|standard_dev||-||The standard deviation of the distribution.|

-If you want to calculate the value of this function when probability = 0.6, this can be done using the Excel Norm.Inv function, as follows:
+If you want to calculate the value of this function when the probability = 0.6, this can be done using the Excel Norm.Inv function, as follows: